 This site plan submittal was authorized by the East Lansing City Council through a Purchase and Sale Agreement (PSA) with MSUFCU.
 The City of East Lansing and MSUFCU entered into the PSA in conjunction with a ballot proposal to authorize the sale of the property, which was approved by voters in March 2020.

 The formal submittal of a site plan and special use permit application signifies the beginning of the approval process for the project.
 It is scheduled for a public hearing by the Planning Commission on July 22, with subsequent meetings expected by the Transportation Commission, Planning Commission and Downtown Development Authority.
-Any recommendations from these commissions are expected to be considered by the City Council this fall.
+Any recommendations from these commissions are expected to be considered by the City Council in the fall.